What Can We Learn From Ofsted’s Subject Review For History?

 Helping you know what to teach

-The History scheme selects the most important historical content and concepts for teachers.
+Our History scheme of work selects the most important historical content and concepts for teachers.
 Written by subject experts with years of classroom experience, our scheme covers key substantive concepts, including:

 • Power (monarchy, government and empire)